openEOPlatform/documentation/join/early_adopter.md

 After you've been approved to join openEO Platform, you can start working with the platform through any of the clients.
-With all clients you will need to connect to `https://openeo.cloud` and then authenticate through EGI check-in with the account used above.
+With all clients you will need to connect to `https://openeo.cloud` and then authenticate through EGI Check-in with the account used above.

 ::: tip Tip